aspose-cells/Aspose.Cells-Doc-md/english/java/developer-guide/calculate-formulas/implement-custom-calculation-engine-to-extend-the-default-calculation-engine-of-aspose-cells/_index.md

 ### **Result**

-Please check the console output of the above sample code, the value(date time) of A1 with custom engine should be one day later than the result without custom engine.
+Please check the console output of the above sample code.
+The value (date‑time) of A1 with the custom engine should be one day later than the result without the custom engine.

 ### **Related Article**
 {{% alert color="primary" %}}